 Proactive Initiatives and Smart Collaboration

 As a responsible corporate citizen, Penske is committed to managing our environmental impacts everywhere we do business.
-Our team of environmental professionals has developed innovative and efficient ways to ensure resources are provided for over 900 field locations to prevent or reduce environmental impacts, protect our associates and achieve 100 percent compliance with local, state and federal environmental regulations.
+Our team of environmental professionals has developed innovative and efficient ways to ensure resources are provided for nearly 1,300 field locations to prevent or reduce environmental impacts, protect our associates and achieve 100 percent compliance with local, state and federal environmental regulations.

 EPA SmartWay Transport Partnership

 Penske Truck Leasing and Penske Logistics proudly participate in and support the U.S. Environmental Protection Agency's SmartWay Transport partnership as affiliate, carrier and logistics partners.
 The SmartWay Transport Partnership is an innovative collaboration between EPA and the freight sector designed to improve fuel efficiency, reduce greenhouse gas and air pollutant emissions and improve energy security.

 As affiliate partners, Penske Truck Leasing and Penske Truck Rental are committed to promoting the SmartWay partnership and educating our customers on the benefits of membership.
 Since joining the program in 2008, Penske has educated an estimated 11,000 people about the program through speaking engagements, meetings and webcasts, to encourage all our customers to participate and join the program.
 Most importantly, Penske helps customers spec and operate their vehicles to ensure they are demonstrating the performance improvements inherent to the SmartWay partnership, and even assists customers in completing their annual models detailing their performance for the prior year.
 Penske Truck Leasing was named a 2017 SmartWay Affiliate Challenge Award winner, one of nine organizations to win in 2017.
 Penske has now won the award for five straight years.

 Penske encourages everyone in the transportation and freight industries to become involved with EPA's SmartWay Transport Partnership.
 For details on how to get started, please visit the